-The application site is within the catchment of the River Wye which is part of the River Wye Special Area of Conservation (SAC) which is a European designated site, and therefore has the potential to affect its interest features.
+The application site is within the catchment of the River Wye which is part of the River Wye Special Area of Conservation (SAC) and within close proximity of the Wye Valley Woodland SAC which are European designated sites, and therefore the proposed plan/project has the potential to affect their interest features.
 European sites are afforded protection under the Conservation of Habitats and Species Regulations 2017 (as amended), the 'Habitats Regulations'.
-The SAC is notified at a national level as the River Wye Site of Scientific Interest (SSSI) Please see the subsequent sections of this letter for our advice relating to SSSI features.
+The River Wye SAC is notified at a national level as the Choose an item., while the Wye Valley Woodland SAC is notified as Upper Wye Gorge SSSI.
+Please see the subsequent sections of this letter for our advice relating to SSSI features.